prateekrai1/Evaluating-utilization-of-GPUs-in-Serverless-Function/README.md

 $ sudo install minikube-linux-amd64 /usr/local/bin/minikube
 ```
 ### Using NVIDIA GPUs with Minikube
+Now that you have configured container runtime you can start the Kubernetes cluster
 Check if `bpf_jit_harden` is set to `0`
 ```
 $ sudo sysctl net.core.bpf_jit_harden